2015 Bangladeshi political crisis

-The 2015 Bangladeshi political crisis is an ongoing state of political turmoil between the two main political parties of Bangladesh, the Awami League (AL) led by prime minister Sheikh Hasina who is currently in power, and the Bangladesh Nationalist Party (BNP) in opposition, led by three time former prime minister Khaleda Zia.
+The 2015 Bangladeshi political crisis refers state of political turmoil between the two main political parties of Bangladesh, the Awami League (AL) led by incumbent prime minister Sheikh Hasina, and the Bangladesh Nationalist Party (BNP) in opposition, led by three time former prime minister Khaleda Zia.
 Following the controversial 2014 Bangladeshi general election, the BNP raised several demands for a second election under a neutral caretaker government.
 By 5 January 2015, the first anniversary of the election, their demands were not met and the BNP initiated countrywide protests and traffic blockades.
-After many violent and fatal attacks on the public by alleged BNP protesters, the AL branded the BNP as terrorists and Khaleda Zia was forcefully confined to her office.
-The BNP then called the international community for support, but other nations were reluctant to intervene as the BNP's reputation was damaged by the violence and the international community reiterated that the disputes should be handled peacefully.

 Background

 Events

 On 5 January 2015, Khaleda Zia urged members of the Bangladesh Nationalist Party to halt road, rail and river transport immediately.
 This marked the start of the countrywide blockade.

 On 18 February 2015, a Dhaka court issued arrest warrants for 23 BNP leaders and activists, including Joint Secretary-General Amanullah Aman, and former president of the Jatiyatabadi Chhatra Dal, Sultan Salauddin Taku, for two arson cases.
 It was passed because the accused did not appear in the court during the hearing.

 On 20 February 2015, the Sylhet–Dhaka intercity train, bound for Sylhet at the time, was firebombed when it was driving through the Habiganj District.
 No casualties were reported as the driver sped away to safety.
 Reports of attempts to cause derailments has also been reported.

 On 25 February 2015, a special Judge Court in Bangladesh issued a warrant to arrest Khaleda Zia in two graft cases involving over US$650,000 after she had repeatedly failed to appear for the hearings.
 On 4 March 2015 the court upheld the arrest warrants issued against Zia, refusing request to withdraw the arrest warrant, filed by Zia's lawyer.